Ryan-E-Mark/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+    The differences between .map, .reduce and .filter are:
+        - .map is for converting data, it takes in an array and returns a new array without manipulating the original.
+You could use .map to search through an array of objects containing user information and just return their usernames.
+        - .reduce is used to "reduce" an array of data into one value.
+It is typically used for multiplication or addition.
+You could use .reduce to calculate an average from a set of numbers in an array.
+        - .filter is used to filter through data using a conditional statement that is either true or false.
+It returns a new array with the information that passed through the conditional statement.
+You could use .filter to sift through an array of objects containing user information and return only those who have paid for a premium subscription.

 2. Explain the difference between a callback and a higher order function.

+    A higher order function is one that recieves another function as an argument.
+A callback function is the function that is passed into a higher order function.

 3. Explain what a closure is.

+    Closure occurs when an inner function reaches outside it's scope to grab information from an outer function that it's nested in.

 4. Describe the four principles of the 'this' keyword.

+    - Global Binding - Global binding occurs when nothing is specified for "this", it returns the window or global object in node or undefined in strict mode.
+It's an error and not done on purpose.
+    - Implicit Binding - Implicit binding occurs when a function is being called through dot notation. "this" then refers to the object that is to the left of the dot before the function being called.
+    - Explicit Binding - Explicit binding occurs when using .bind, .apply, or .call. "this" refers to the object being referenced by the .bind, .apply, or .call methods.
+    - New Binding -

 5. Why do we need super() in an extended class?

+    We need to use super() in an extended class to tell the child class what to inherit from the parent class.
+It replaces the .call method from traditional constructor funcitons.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.